MarcusWalther/EnvironmentModuleCore/README.md

 # PS_EnvironmentModules
-A powershell extension to load and remove modules that affect the environment variables of the running session.
+A powershell extension to load and remove modules that affect the environment (variables, aliases and functions) of the running session.
+These features will make the Powershell more powerful when used interactively.

 Overview
 --------